 The forcing function depends on the operating conditions, which for machinery, can be influenced by factors such as engine speed, load, pressure, temperature and flow.
 For civil engineering structures, ambient forces from wind, waves and traffic might also apply.

 ODS analysis can be divided into three types – time ODS, spectral ODS and run-up/down ODS.

-Brüel & Kjær’s scalable ODS systems provide complete guidance through the set-up, measurement, validation and animation for each ODS type, and allow analysis in real time or during post-processing of time histories.
+Brüel & Kjær’s scalable ODS systems provide complete guidance through the set-up, measurement and animation for each ODS type.

-In classical modal analysis, a model of a structure’s dynamic behaviour is obtained by exciting the structure with measurable forces and determining the response/excitation ratio.
+In classical modal analysis, a model of a structure’s dynamic properties is obtained by exciting the structure with measurable forces and determining the response/excitation ratio.

-Classical modal analysis ranges from simple mobility tests with impact hammers to multi-shaker testing of large structures.
-The results are used in a vast range of applications including troubleshooting and diagnostics, benchmarking, simulation studies and design optimization.
+Classical modal analysis ranges from simple mobility tests with a roving impact hammer and a fixed accelerometer to multi-shaker testing of large structures using hundreds of accelerometers.
+It is used in a vast range of tests including design verification and optimization, certification testing, troubleshooting and benchmarking.

 GVT is mandatory for new aircraft and for existing aircraft that undergo modifications.